Research Focus

 906-487-2475

-Research conducted by my lab group is focused on ecology and restoration in aquatic systems including lakes, streams, coastal wetlands and the riparian ecosystems that connect them.
-The research that my graduate students, our collaborators and I conduct tends to focus on ecological patterns and processes in systems influenced by human actions.
+Research conducted by my lab group is focused on ecology and restoration in aquatic systems including lakes, streams, coastal wetlands and the riparian ecosystems that connect them The research that my graduate students, our collaborators and I conduct tends to focus on ecological patterns and processes in systems influenced by human actions.
 In many cases we apply the learned scientific understanding to inform the restoration or rehabilitation of the system or population.
 Our projects are often motivated by this reciprocal interplay and exchange between restoration and the advancement of scientific understanding.
-Major projects have/are conducting examine 1) the ecology and restoration of . . .
+Major projects have/are conducting examine 1) the ecology and . . .

 Robert Larson